 The United Church of Canada apologized for the Indian Residential School system twice, however, only one was accepted formally.

-1986 – Words spoken by the Right Reverend Robert Smith at the 31st General Council of The United Church of Canada
+1986 – Apology spoken by the Right Reverend Robert Smith at the 31st General Council of The United Church of Canada

 1998 -The Moderator of the United Church apologized to Canada’s First Nations peoples for the church’s complicity in the operation of Indian Residential Schools in Canada.